-In addition, please submit the volunteer form below so we know what you have done.
-(Ignore the the instructions at the bottom of the petition signature sheet relating to notarization.)
+Also, please submit a form below so we know what you have done.

 If you want to sign the petition or volunteer with MTCARES, fill out the form below and we'll be in touch.